 - Self-directed study and independent study courses (including Readings in Honors and Undergraduate Research in Honors)

-- Earn honors credit while studying abroad
+- Earn honors credit while studying abroad.

-- Social and academic events outside of the standard curriculum (including Honors yoga, trivia nights, and SPARKS, the student-led lecture series)
+- Exclusive social and academic events outside of the standard curriculum

 - Awards for graduating seniors